hapax/hapax.github.io/assets/simple-physics.md

 distractions to get at that mechanism.
 Embrace the [spherical cow](https://en.wikipedia.org/wiki/Spherical_cow)!
 (Perhaps KISS should stand for "Keep It Spherical, Stupid".)
+As I'll touch on <a href="#sec-3-4">shortly</a>, this also applied to subestimates, and we shouldn't factorise unless it reduces total uncertainty.

 Let's see how this works in practice.
 Suppose we want to estimate the annual electricity usage in the greater